What we’ve been doing this year

 C. Ireland & the Great War, Mon 14 March

 Thousands of Irish men lost their lives fighting in the British army in the First World War.
-Michael Robinson, of the Institute of Irish Studies at Liverpool University, explored the effects of the Easter Rising on how WW1 is commemorated.
+We discussed the effects of the Easter Rising on how WW1 is commemorated in Ireland.

 D) Easter Rising 1916 – 2016, 21 March 2016